 The Stadium has a storied history, borne from the University's football tradition.
-Fifty-three years ago, Rice fielded one of its greatest teams.
-The 1949 Owls, led by all-Americas Froggy Williams and Joe Watson, won the Southwest Conference championship and the 1950 Cotton Bowl with a 10-1 record.
-The Owls posted an 8-4 overall record, their best record since 1950.
-In that span, Rice was 5-0 at home.
+Fifty six years ago, Rice fielded one of its greatest teams.
+The 1949 Owls, led by all-Americas Froggy Williams and Joe Watson, won the Southwest Conference championship and the 1950 Cotton Bowl.
+They set a school record by winning 10 games for the first time, finishing 10-1 and concluded the season ranked fifth in the final AP poll.

 Brown & Root Constructors was the general contractor for the project and the groundbreaking was held in February 1950.
 Working 24-hour shifts for the next nine months, Brown & Root completed the stadium in time for the 1950 season opener in late September.
 In the opening game on Sept.
 30, 1950, Rice defeated Santa Clara 27-7.

-Rice Stadium remains unique because it was built for football only.
-There is no running track around the perimeter of the field, so sightlines and facilities are still as functional today as they were in 1950.
+Rice Stadium remains unique because it was built solely for football at a time when on-campus facilities traditionally also included track and field facilities .
+There is no running track around the perimeter of the field, so sight lines and facilities are still as functional today as they were in 1950.

-The Owl Club, atop the south end zone, is virtually a historical museum of the great Rice athletes and teams.
+The R Room, atop the south end zone, is virtually a historical museum of the great Rice athletes and teams.
 The walls are filled with the photos of past Owls, forming a fitting site for many team functions.
 The room is also used for academic, civic and other social events.

 On Jan.
 13, 1974, Rice Stadium was the site of Super Bowl VIII, in which the Miami Dolphins defeated the Minnesota Vikings 24-7.
 Rice Stadium is one of only three campus facilities still in operation that have hosted a Super Bowl (Sun Devil Stadium and Stanford Stadium are the others).
 Tulane hosted three Super Bowls at Sugar Bowl Stadium before it was torn down in the mid 1970's.